bcgov/platform-developer-docs/tech-docs-writing-guide.md

 - They may have left the position or changed positions
 - Organizational contact methods or means may have changed

 You get the idea.
 Essentially, when you avoid using their name, it means you avoid questions and also don't have to go back and update it later.
 Use their position or reference more general means of contact.
-For example, a Rocket.Chat channel or a team email.
+For example, a MS Teams channel or a team email.

 ## Accessibility